 Starfall's founder Stephen Schutz never forgot his childhood struggle to read.
 As an adult he was naturally motivated to create a resource to help children like himself.
-The Starfall website opened on August 27, 2002 after two years of development and testing by a small team lead by Brandi Chase.
-The concept was simple: create an environment where children can have fun learning to read.
+The Starfall website opened on August 27, 2002 after two years of development by a small team led by Stephen Schutz and Brandi Chase.
+The concept was to create an environment where children can have fun learning to read.
+Roger Wilson created a reliable IT infrastructure that would respond quickly as the program grew.
 The website was offered to the public completely free.
-With the early contribution of two experienced teachers, Joan Elliott and Pam Ferguson, Starfall expanded to become a fully developed kindergarten reading and language arts curriculum and a comprehensive pre-K curriculum.
+With the contribution of founding teachers Myrna Estes, Joan Elliott, and Pam Ferguson, Starfall expanded to become a fully developed kindergarten English and Language Arts curriculum and a comprehensive pre-K curriculum.
 Over the years the Starfall website's offerings have grown in the number of songs, books, and mathematics activities extending to second grade.
 It is now a place where any child can learn reading and mathematics through exploration.

 On July 1, 2015, the Polis-Schutz family donated their full interest in Starfall to the Starfall Education Foundation after supporting the project as a social enterprise for 15 years.
 The Polis-Schutz family shares a passion for education.
 Stephen's wife, Susan Polis Schutz, was a teacher in New Jersey and New York City in the 1960s.
 Their oldest son, Jared Polis, served on the Colorado State Board of Education (2000-2006) and started two other educational non-profits.
 As a publicly supported non-profit 501(c)(3) organization Starfall continues this tradition of public service.